rjur11/Interview-Prep/README.md

 ## Technical Questions

 1. How do you organize your workflow to complete web development projects?
-2. What makes Git advantageous in web development applications?
+2. What makes Git advantageous (or any version control alternative )in web development applications?
 3. Tell me about (framework on your resume).
 Describe it to me like I am a new developer and I am interested in learning more about the technology.
 4. What is the importance of testing your code?
 Why do you value testing your code?
 5. Tell me about JSON format
+6. What is an API call?
+Why would we want to use an API?

 ## Front-End Specific Questions
 Since I'm currently enrolled in a front-end program, I'll have a section dedicated to front-end specific technical questions.
 If you want to see more general technical questions, check out the Technical Questions section of the guide.